hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intro/index.md

 * Works on all major cloud providers, on premise infrastructure (VMware, Cisco, Palo Alto, F5, etc.), SaaS applications (DataDog, Okta, etc.), and 300+ more.

 ---
-name: terraform-oss
+name: terraform-community
 class: compact
-# Terraform OSS
+# Terraform Community Edition
-- Terraform is an open source infrastructure as code provisioning tool.
+- Terraform is an Community Edition infrastructure as code provisioning tool.
 <br>
 - It is a single cross platform binary written in Go.
 It can run on Linux, Windows, or OS X.
 <br>
 - Installing Terraform is easy.
 You simply download a zip file, unzip it, and run it.
-Terraform OSS works with files in a directory.
+Terraform Community Edition works with files in a directory.
 <br><br>
 [Download Terraform](https://www.terraform.io/downloads.html)

 ---
-name: terraform-cloud
+name: hcp-terraform
 class: compact
-# Terraform Cloud
+# HCP Terraform
-Terraform Cloud is an application that helps teams use Terraform together.
-Terraform Cloud:
+HCP Terraform is an application that helps teams use Terraform together.
+HCP Terraform:

 - Manages Terraform runs in a consistent and reliable environment
 - Includes easy access to shared state and secret data